kanhegaonkarsaurabh/personal_website/index.md

-# Hi there, I'm Alex Rosengarten!
+# Hey, I'm Saurabh Kanhegaonkar!

-My passion is learning about learning about learning.
-I aim to use machine learning to help human learning, computer vision to realize *my* vision, and hopefully go on a few adventures along the way.

-I currently work at Google on the [Arcs project](https://github.com/PolymerLabs/arcs).
-Here, I'm building technology to protect user privacy in the AI era.
+I'm currently a rising junior at UC San Diego and am pursuing BS in Computer Science.
+I'm interested in building backend systems, designing data and AI pipelines and anything that involves software design and engineering!

-Before this, I was a Machine Learning Engineer at [Aira.io](https://aira.io), a remote assistance platform for the blind.
+I'm currently a summer software engineering intern at [Aira](https://aira.io/), a remote assistance platform for visually impaired people.

-You can check out my public profiles, reach out to me, or read [some of my thoughts](/blog).
+You can check out my public profiles and if you want to chat about anything, reach out to me [here]().